Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 \subsubsection{\texorpdfstring{$pp \to \scalar\to hh $}{pp to phi to hh} at CMS}

 Using an integrated luminosity of $137 \fbinv$ of $13 \tev$ $pp$ collisions recorded between 2016 and 2018, CMS performed a search for heavy Higgs bosons from gluon-gluon fusion decaying into the SM Higgs boson and another Higgs boson~\cite{CMS:2021yci}.
 The mass of both BSM Higgs bosons is a free parameter of the search.
 To maximize the statistics while still having a clean signature, the analysis explores final states with two $\tau$ leptons and two $b$ quarks.
 A fully connected, feed-forward neural network is used to classify events into five signal and background-enriched categories per year of data-taking and per $\tau$ decay channel.
-The background-enriched categories are used to further constrain systematic uncertainties.
+The categories enriched in background events are used to constrain systematic uncertainties.
 For our re-interpretation, the heavy Higgs boson is associated with the dark Higgs boson, while the second Higgs boson from the decay is assumed to be the SM Higgs boson.
 With an upper bound of $\sin \theta \lesssim 0.23$, the best sensitivity of this search is reached between 400 and $500 \gev$.